project-kessel/relations-client-java/README.md

 ### Making requests
 #### Synchronous example

-Let's say we want to check whether a subject of type "user" (in the "rbac" type namespace) with id "bob" has "view" permission to a resource of type "workspace" (in the "rbac" type namespace) and id "hosts".
+Let's say we want to check whether a subject of type "user" (in the "rbac" type namespace) with id "bob" has "view_the_thing" permission to a resource of type "workspace" (in the "rbac" type namespace) and id "hosts".
 We can make the following synchronous check request:

 ```java
 var checkRequest = CheckRequest.newBuilder()